 Saint Josephs College ranks eighth in our rankings with 12 students graduating from programs in criminal justice out of a total 420 students from the 2012-2013 school year.

-Vincennes University ranks 9th in our latest rankings with 110 students completing programs in criminal justice and security and loss prevention services out of a total 3,950 graduates from the 2012-2013 school year.
+Vincennes University ranks 9th in our latest rankings with 110 students completing programs in corrections and securities services administration and management out of a total 3,950 graduates from the 2012-2013 school year.

 - Percent of Graduates: 2.78%